Table of Contents

-If any problem occurs like dropped mobile in water, damage some part by dropping on floor, etc. with your phone, then it is better to take that to a mobile mechanic and protect your system from being even worse.
+If any problem occurs like dropped mobile in water, damage some part by dropping on the floor, etc. with your phone, then it is better to take that to a mobile mechanic and protect your system from being even worse.

 Disable Transitions and Animations

 Although having live wallpaper and widgets on your home screen makes it look more sophisticated, it can be a significant performance bottleneck for your device.
 It is recommended that you disable live wallpaper if you are encountering a significant delay when switching between apps or when clicking "back" to return to the home screen after exiting an application.

 Apps cache data for faster loading.
 There may be some applications that cache unnecessary data, and it is recommended that the cached data for those apps be deleted.
 It will free up mobile space, allowing your device to perform better.